LockeLamora/lockelamora.github.io/_posts/2016-10-28-violator-vulnhub.md

 [<img src="{{ site.baseurl }}/images/violator/http_page.png"
 alt="Foghorn Leghorn on http pager" style="width: 500px;"/>]({{ site.baseurl }}/)

-Nikto then finds that it's running apache 2.4.7.
+Nikto then finds that it's running apache 2.4.7, but nothing exciting like a wordpress install.

 Attempt a scan with Zed Attack Proxy which finds nothing.

 Attempt a scan with dirbuster which finds nothing.

 Save the image of Foghorn Leghorn and run it through exiftool to see if there's any promising exif data but nothing there either.

+I also tried to set netcat listening on a few ports that I noticed through wireshark were maybe being probed by the VM but nothing there either.

 There's also nothing in the source except for that link to a Depeche Mode album named "Violator", so that's probably important and all the site is going to offer us, so the only other avenue for exploration that we have is the FTP port.